1998 Colchester Borough Council election

-Elections to Colchester Borough Council took place on 7 May 1998.
+The 1998 Colchester Borough Council election took place on 7 May 1998 to elect members of Colchester Borough Council in Essex, England.
 This was on the same day as other local elections across the United Kingdom.

-At the election, the Liberal Democrats lost control of the council to no overall control, with gains being made by both Labour and the Conservatives.
+The Liberal Democrats lost control of the council to no overall control, with gains being made by both Labour and the Conservatives.
+The Conservatives made a comeback in the popular vote, recovering most of their position lost over the previous few electoral cycles.
+This was mostly at the expense of the Liberal Democrats.